 One of my new favorite brands is family-owned leather manufacturer Pietro NYC.
 After 43 years in the industry, Pietro NYC is one of the few leather manufacturers left working out of the New York Garment District.
 The brand is not only putting out their own designs, but is also producing goods and samples for nearly every major designer and well-known brand that still manufactures in the United States–meaning their quality is proven and relied upon by big names.

-Another brand I was drawn to was Gigi NY.
+Another brand I was drawn to was Gigi New York.
 I had heard of them before, but wasn’t aware that the brand’s factory was set up right outside NYC in Long Island.
 Gigi NYC not only focuses on their own line, but when touring the factory you may see products for Harrods, Itoya of Tokyo and Tiffany in production.

 Similarly to Pietro NYC, Gigi NY is family-run and prioritizes exceptional value without the luxury markup.
 Both Gigi and Pietro are able to cut out the middleman and by producing in the United States, they can inspect the product directly off the production line–guaranteeing superior-quality.